 On October 30, 2020, the airport was re-opened after being closed for more than a year due to repairs and upgrades being made.
 The name was subsequently changed to the 'Leon Wilson Airport', named after Henry Leon Wilson, a Salt Cay parliamentarian and youngest person ever elected to Parliament in the Turks and Caicos.

-It’s generally a breeze to arrival and depart through Salt Cay.
+It’s generally a breeze to arrive and depart through Salt Cay.